With overdose deaths soaring, DEA warns about fentanyl-, meth-laced pills

 Those searches revealed thousands of posts by people grappling with addiction, individuals bragging about their partygoing lifestyle and enticements from drug dealers.
 Once a person liked or engaged with one of the drug dealer accounts, they became inundated with more ads for drugs.

-But a subsequent investigation by the organization Digital Citizens Alliance and the Coalition for Safer Web, which included the same researcher, Eric Feinberg, found that of 40 drug dealing Instagram and YouTube accounts identified in 2019, just 10 had been removed independently by tech companies by March of this year.
+But a subsequent investigation by Digital Citizens Alliance and the Coalition for a Safer Web, which included the same researcher, Eric Feinberg, found that of 40 drug-dealing Instagram and YouTube accounts identified in 2019, just 10 had been removed independently by tech companies by March of this year.

 In an interview, Feinberg said that the problem persisted on Instagram and YouTube, but was also migrating to other platforms that are very popular with young people, such as Snapchat and TikTok.